johnyob/grace/README.md

 ## Features

-- Inline and multiline error messages, with associated priorities
+- 📐 Inline and multiline error messages with associated priorities
-- Configurable rendering (styling and character set)
+- ⚙️ Configurable rendering (styling and character set)
-- Rich and compact error rendering
+- 💰 Rich and Compact error rendering
-- Colored messages (thanks to `Fmt`'s `style`) for ANSI terminals
+- 🌈 Colored messages (thanks to `Fmt`'s `style`) for ANSI terminals
+- 💪 Written in OCaml

 ### Planned Features